|

 of the methodology – the role of the constraints.
 We will do that in the next section –

-system-wide view and have sufficient systemic support from the fundamental
+view and have sufficient systemic support from the fundamental measurements

-measurements and awareness of the role of the constraints, then what is there
+and awareness of the role of the constraints, then what is there to stop us

 Summary

-to cover most of the system they can’t help but have a global perspective of
+control is allowed to cover most of the system they can’t help but have a

-the pieces of the jigsaw are in place.
+pieces of the jigsaw are in place.
+We

-We need still to examine the process of change, and we still need to
+need still to examine the process of change, and we still need to answer the

 some as yet erroneous assumptions to resolve.